Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Conclusion and outlook

-The utility of the derived fundamental solutions (and their implementation) can be perceived particularly for problems wherein the two-dimensional version of a problem is sufficient to study the complete problem in 3D (due to some symmetry) as the fundamental solutions of a model in 2D cannot be deduced directly from its counterpart in 3D and vice-versa.
+The utility of the derived fundamental solutions (and their numerical implementation) can be perceived particularly for problems wherein the quasi two-dimensional version of a problem is sufficient to study the complete problem in 3D (due to symmetry in the transverse direction) as the fundamental solutions of a model in 2D cannot be deduced directly from its counterpart in 3D and vice-versa.
+Since the derived fundamental solutions in this paper are not restricted to a particular geometry, the findings of this paper also open up the possibility of employing the MFS to quasi two-dimensional problems in complex geometries, for instance, to a flow confined between two right cylinders having non-circular bases.
 Furthermore, the derived solutions can also be extended from monatomic to polyatomic gases (of Maxwell molecules) by taking $c_p=(5+\mathsf{n})/2$ and $\alpha_0=2/(5+\mathsf{n})$, and by choosing an appropriate value of the parameter $\mathsf{n}$ that denotes the degree of freedom in a polyatomic gas.

 Although the MFS is equally efficient for external flow problems as well (as demonstrated in Refs.~[\onlinecite{LC2016} and \onlinecite{RSCLS2021}]), we have not considered external flow problems in 2D as they are somewhat more involved in comparison to their 3D counterparts.
 This is due to Stokes' paradox in which the solution diverges because of the presence of logarithmic term(s) in the two-dimensional fundamental solutions of Stokes' equation.
 A similar logarithmic term appears in the two-dimensional fundamental solutions of the CCR model as well that makes the study of two-dimensional external flows with the MFS applied on the CCR model involved.
 At present, we do not have a clear understanding of dealing with Stokes' paradox using the MFS for external flow problems, specifically for flows past an arbitrary geometry.
 Notwithstanding, external flows with the MFS applied on the CCR model in 2D will be considered elsewhere in the future.